 New Year’s Eve.
 The cusp of two years.
 One is about to be left behind.
 The other stretches out ahead.

-Our reaction, as we stand on the crest, can be fear.
+Our reaction, as we stand at this point, can be fear and apprehension.

 The days, weeks, months are blank pages, yet to be filled.
 Uncharted territory, holding the unknown.